apex51/kaggle-home-depot-search-relevance/README.md

 ## Introduction

+Helping Home Depot improve the customers' shopping experience by developing a model that can accurately predict the relevance of search results.
 This is code for [kaggle's Home Depot Product Search Relevance][1].
 The final result ranked ~9%.

 ## Dependencies
 * Python 2.7.6